dubchild/jt2024/src/content/blog/intentional-consultants-website-audit.md

 Sketches

 I began the design process with low-fidelity sketches and wireframes to accelerate decision-making through visualization without losing time.
 My sketches were based on the initial user interviews, the business goal, and the heuristic evaluation.
 They each pointed to the fact that there were too many distractions in the flow.
-We came back to the sketches throughout the entire design process to make sure that we don’t lose sight of our primary goals and ideas.
+I came back to the sketches throughout the entire design process to make sure not to lose sight of our primary goals and ideas.

 *[ insert SKETCHES image/gallery ]*

 Wireframes

-Using Figma, we translated our first sketches into low-fidelity wireframes.
-Then, we improved them by adding a few relevant stock images and rewrote the copy using ChatGPT.
+Working in Figma, I translated my sketches into low-fidelity wireframes.
+Then, I improved them by adding a few relevant stock images and rewrote some of the copy using ChatGPT.
 At this stage, the wireframes were defined enough for some user testing.
-Based on 4 tests, we made a few alternatives and moved on to creating high-fidelity prototypes.
+Based on 4 tests, I made a few alternatives and moved on to creating high-fidelity prototypes.

 Usability Testing

-When we got to usability testing our solution, the project had been to be put on hold.
-We had no choice but to wrap up this project and move on to the next one.
-Here are couple of issues that we had plans to address.
+When it came to usability testing, the project had been to be put on hold.
+I had no choice but to wrap up this project and move on to the next one.
+Here are couple of issues that I wanted to address in the future.

 **Should the client be scheduled automatically on a "first come, first serve" basis, by phone call, or allow the client to choose?**

-We were anxious to test whether clients preferred being scheduled into a consultation slot automatically in the order they apply?
-Our idea would have A/B tested an automatic scheduling system versus a simulated phone call from a representative.
+I wanted to test whether clients preferred being scheduled into a consultation slot automatically.
+I would have A/B tested an automatic scheduling system versus a simulated phone call from a representative.
 A follow-up survey would have asked about their experience and preference.

-Our hypothesis was that a phone call would help build positive rapport, establish a personal connection immediately, and get the client excited to move forward.
+My hypothesis was that a phone call would help build positive rapport, establish a personal connection immediately, and get the client excited to move forward.
 For the business, it also could serve as a way to eliminate less committed clients that aren't actually ready for the next step.

 **Should we prioritize usability for Intentional or for their clients?**